 To get Resonic portable you either download the separate .zip version (which is recommended), or you install it and copy the installed files to any other folder from where it will automatically run in portable mode.

-Windows Media devices that use the obsolete MTP (media transfer protocol), e.g. some phones, are displayed in the browser, but are not supported right now.
+Windows Media devices that use the obsolete MTP (media transfer protocol), e.g., some phones, are displayed in the browser, but are not supported right now.
 If you want to browse them it's best to put your device into MSC (mass storage) mode, if possible.
-This, for example, works with most Android phones, and MP3 players.
+This, for example, works with most Android phones, and many MP3 players.

 In rare cases, the setup (.msi) can fail with the error The specified account already exists..